 |participation of at least 5 solvers with a rating of 2100 or higher|

 |Other tournaments organised according to the WCSC/ECSC rules|

 A frame for coefficients for tournaments organised according to other rules:

 |WCCC and ECSC Open|

 |Participation of at least 15 rated solvers from at least three different countries and with at least 5 solvers with a rating of 2350 or higher|

 The representative (committee) has the right to confirm or not the acceptability of the tournament and determines the tournament coefficient.

 This version of the rules was accepted at the PCCC Congress in Wageningen 2006.
 A change in the publication of the rating list was accepted in Rhodes 2007.

 A change regarding negative NewRat was accepted in Rio 2009.

-Changes in the criteria of gaining norms and titles were accepted in Berne 2014.
+Changes in the criteria of gaining norms and titles were accepted in Berne 2014 and in Dresden 2017.